graphql-compose/graphql-compose-modules/README.md

 ## API

-For now here is provided basic overview of the available API methods.
-Then detailed information will be provided later.

 ### Main API method:

 - `buildSchema(module: NodeModule, opts: BuildOptions): GraphQLSchema` – use this method for creating graphql schema from directory